How Diwali is being celebrated across the world during Covid-19

 Hindus in cities and villages across the world also believe that during Diwali the Hindu goddess of wealth, Lakshmi, will visit their homes if they are illuminated, clean and beautifully decorated.

-Lukshmi puja, which involves a prayer ritual, is also a significant part of Hindu religion.
+Lakshmi puja, which involves a prayer ritual, is also a significant part of Hindu religion.
 It's a time to give thanks and pray for a good harvest.

 But as the coronavirus pandemic continues to halt plans for mass gatherings and many countries remain in lockdown, this year's Diwali will be very different for many.